- Future Students

 Spokane, WA 99202

-- Be able to demonstrate basic knowledge of the fundamental relationship between substance use disorders and suicide;
+identify factors related to the basic knowledge of the fundamental relationship between substance use disorders, mental health and suicide;

-- Be able to demonstrate basic profciency in assessing for suicide potential using an approved risk assessment tool;
+demonstrate proficiency in assessing for suicide potential using an approved risk assessment tool;

-- Be able to demonstrate basic knowledge of the role of the public health model in the prevention of suicide.
+evaluate the role of the public health model data, etiology, risk and protective factors, and trends in the prevention of suicide.

 What will I study?

 ADST 480: Where Suicide and Mental Health Meet (4)